 Following years of a downward trend in the number of vehicle thefts, car crime is on the up.
 Keyless car theft, also known as a relay attack, is to blame.
 In turn, this has rocketed the demand for RFID and Faraday key pouches to block the key’s relay signal.

-The best steering wheel locks 2024 at a glance
+The best car steering wheel locks of 2025 – our picks

 It might seem odd to fit a steering wheel lock to a high-tech new car that costs tens of thousands of pounds and may even have its own car tracking device.
 We’re not saying it will stop your car from being stolen, but a steering wheel lock could add valuable minutes to the seconds it might take to steal a car using a relay attack, and a criminal will think twice about stealing a car if they see a steering wheel lock.
 You might even get a small discount on your car insurance.